Horanet/node-scrypt-pwd/README.md

-# scrypt-password
+# scrypt-pwd

-`scrypt-password` is a simple yet powerful password hashing and verification library that wraps around the native `crypto.scrypt` implementation.
+`scrypt-pwd` is a simple yet powerful password hashing and verification library that wraps around the native `crypto.scrypt` implementation.

 ## 🌟 Features